 - Feet and talons specially adapted for gripping and climbing trees.
 Some arboreal birds have specialized toe arrangements that allow them to climb vertically up or down tree trunks or else agilely move through branches, which allows them to make the most of the habitat and adapt to niches other birds may miss.

 Because there are many arboreal bird species, some birds have become specially adapted to certain trees, but that specialization comes with a price.
-If those trees are destroyed or become scarce, the birds that rely on them are less adaptable to rapidly changing their habitat, and could become endangered or extinct.
+If those trees are destroyed or become scarce, the birds that rely on them are less adaptable to rapidly change their habitat and could become endangered or extinct.
 A key example of this specialization is the Kirtland's warbler, which relies on young jack pine habitats, but is at risk because of changing forestry management practices that have altered its habitat to be less suitable.
 Fortunately, when conservationists recognize that specialization, steps can be taken to protect the birds that rely on certain trees, and in the case of the Kirtland's warbler, new management techniques are being used to benefit both the forest and the birds.

 There are many arboreal birds, including nuthatches, creepers, woodpeckers, orioles, barbets, chickadees, tits, kinglets, toucans, warblers, many parrots and the unique hoatzin.